 'Wake-up' Stroke: Between 20 - 25% of all strokes occur while patients are asleep.
 Current guidelines for administration of IV tPA exclude these patients because time of symptom onset must be less than 3 (up to 4.5) hours.
-A 24month study done in London, compared symptom improvement, functional outcome, and incidence of intracranial hemorrhage (ICH) (the most worrisome of adverse events associated with IV tPA) in 2 groups of patients treated with IV tPA.
-Among 326 patients with ischemic stroke, and 68 patients with wake up stroke, there were no differences in early improvement. functional outcome at 90 days, or intracranial hemorrhage rates
+A 24-month study done in London, compared symptom improvement, functional outcome, and incidence of functional outcome, and incidence of intracranial hemorrhage (ICH) (the most worrisome of adverse events associated with IV tPA) in 2 groups of patients treated with IV tPA.
+Among 326 patients with ischemic stroke, and 68 patients with wake up stroke, there were no differences in early improvement, functional outcome at 90 days, or intracranial hemorrhage rates between the two groups.